TCR South America Touring Car Championship: Background

+TCR Brazil

 Announced in 2020, TCR South America held its first season the following year.
 Since then, the series has alternated races in Argentina, Uruguay, and Brazil.
 During this period, the grid has expanded, reaching 21 cars in 2023.

 With its inaugural six-round schedule coinciding with the third edition of TCR South America, the national TCR Brazil championship, led by Mauricio Slaviero, the executive who headed Stock Car, began in 2023.
 It took years before it headed to Europe with the mission of developing the world's first all-electric touring car class, the ETCR.

 TCR Brazil promises to consolidate the success of TCR South America, whose evolution from the first season to the current one is evident.
 The "Liberators of the Americas of asphalt" has unveiled a 19-car grid in 2022, with seven different manufacturers represented.
 The media package is attractive, with races broadcast live on Disney Channels throughout the region, in addition to regular coverage on major motorsports portals.

 The competition promises even more in the coming months, as Toyota is in the final stages of developing its Corolla TCR.
 Toyota Gazoo Racing of Argentina is leading the development of the model, which will be able to compete on all TCR event tracks around the world.